dlmr/react-router-redial/README.md

 ### Default props available to decorated components
 ```
-loading           Will be true when blocking hooks are not yet completed
+loading                 Will be true when beforeTransition hooks are not yet completed
-deferredLoading   Will be true when deferred hooks are not yet completed
+afterTransitionLoading  Will be true when afterTransition hooks are not yet completed
 reload                  Function that can be invoked to re-trigger the hooks for the current component
 abort                   Function that can be invoked to abort current running hooks
 ```
 Additionally components will have access to properties that has been set using `setProps`.